aliraza011/aliraza011.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 <p>
-I am interested in building intelligence infrastructure to enable collaborative machine learning, and more generally in the generation, usage, and governance of data.
-My work attempts to use theory as a guide to building systems that work in the real world.
-So far, it has involved topics such as federated learning, decentralized learning, explainable AI, robustness, security, and privacy.</p>
+I am deeply committed to the establishment of an intelligence infrastructure that facilitates collaborative machine learning, while concurrently engaging in the broader realms of data generation, utilization, and governance.
+My endeavors revolve around the utilization of theoretical constructs as a guiding framework for the development of practical systems.
+My work hitherto has encompassed diverse areas, including but not limited to federated learning, decentralized learning, explainable AI, and robustness, security and privacy of AI systems.

-The true potential of machine learning can only be unleashed when it is trustworthy and responsible.
-Carefully building, designing, and understanding complex behavior of machine learning systems to avoid any unintended bias, security, and privacy concerns is, I believe, one of the most pressing problems we currently face.
+The true potential of machine learning remains unrealized until it attains a level of trustworthiness and responsibility that is beyond reproach.
+My conviction lies in the meticulous construction, design, and comprehensive comprehension of the intricate behavior exhibited by machine learning systems.
+This dedication is driven by the imperative to avert any inadvertent occurrences of bias, security vulnerabilities, and breaches of privacy, which I deem to be among the most pressing challenges confronting us at present.

 <h5> Education</h5>
 <ul>